YanisChrys/borrelia_workflow/README.md

 The mapping uses `bwa mem` and the variant calling uses `gatk HaplotypeCaller` in gVCF mode.

-Currently the code uses `GenomicsDBImport` to combine variants before jointly calling them which requires at least 100GB of free space to run.
+Currently the code uses `GenomicsDBImport` to combine variants before jointly calling them which requires at least 100GB of free diskspace to run.